 How much is my property worth?

-An estate agent will also be able to interpret finer data points, such as how many days a property was on the market before selling, the median house price in your area and where your property sits in relation to it, as well as auction clearance rates, which gives a good indicator of how much demand there is for property in your area.
+A real estate agent will also be able to interpret finer data points, such as how many days a property was on the market before selling, the median house price in your area and where your property sits in relation to it, as well as auction clearance rates, which gives a good indicator of how much demand there is for property in your area.